puppetlabs/puppet-docs/source/facter/2.4/core_facts.markdown

 * On Amazon Linux, returns the lsbdistrelease fact's value.
 * On Mageia, parses `/etc/mageia-release` for the release version.
 * On all remaining systems, returns the kernelrelease fact's value.
+* For the major version, uses the value of the full release string to determine the major release version.
+* In RedHat osfamily derivatives and Debian, splits down the release string for a decimal point and uses the first non-decimal character.
+* In Solaris, uses the first non-decimal character of the release string.
+* In Ubuntu, uses the characters before and after the first decimal point, as in '14.04'.
+* In Windows, uses the full release string in the case of server releases, such as '2012 R2', and uses the first non-decimal character in the cases of releases such as '8.1'.
+* For the minor version, attempts to split the full release version string and return the value of the character after the first decimal.
-* For the lsb facts, uses the `lsb_release` system command.
+* For the lsb entries, uses the `lsb_release` system command.

 **Caveats**:

+* The family entry is completely reliant on the name key, and no heuristics are used.
+* The major and minor release sub-facts of the release entry are not currenty supported on all platforms.
-* Lsb facts only work on Linux (and the kfreebsd derivative) systems.
-* Requires the `lsb_release` program, which may not be installed by default.
-* It is only as accurate as the output of lsb_release.
+* The lsb entries only work on Linux (and the kfreebsd derivative) systems.
+Requires the `lsb_release` program, which may not be installed by default.
+It is only as accurate as the output of `lsb_release`.

 ([↑ Back to top](#page-nav))